New Denim Skirt Handbag Project

-If you read my first hub on turning denim skirts into distinctive purses you’ll understand when I say that this bag is the second one for that gamecock fan and that it is actually the one she chose to purchase.
+If you read my first article on turning denim skirts into distinctive purses, you’ll understand when I say that this bag is the second one for that Gamecock fan, and it is actually the one she chose to purchase.

 Basic sewing skills and a good plan are the key ingredients you’ll need to have in order to begin.
 Most of the sewing is done on an average sewing machine.
 Once you have your plan in place you can make your supply list so you can get started.

 - Denim skirt (women’s size small or a girls), depending on the size bag you want to make.
 I use recycled ones from second-hand stores.

 - Poly/cotton fabric, approximately 2/3 yard.